 It is a panoramic thrill flying into Kathmandu on a clear day.
 The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
 A representative and driver from our office will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
 At the hotel, you will be briefed about your daily activities.

-After an early breakfast, you are ready to do sightseeing tour in 4 major places in Kathmandu – Swoyambhunath (Monkey temple), Boudhanath, Pashupatinath, and Kathmandu durbar squire and drive to Nagarkot (1.5 hours’ driving)
+After an early breakfast, you are ready to do a sightseeing tour in 4 major places in Kathmandu – Swoyambhunath (Monkey temple), Boudhanath, Pashupatinath, and Kathmandu durbar squire and drive to Nagarkot (1.5 hours driving)

-We begin today’s sightseeing tour with a visit to Swoyambhunath a 2500-year old site where, it is believed, the Radiant Lotus of the valley-mythology, settled when the water was drained by Manjushri, the god of Wisdom.
-The 5 Dhyani Buddha’s attended by their consorts are enshrined at the base of the stupa.
-(Non-Hindus are not allowed inside Swayambhunath temple) then continues to tour into Boudhanath it is the world’s largest Buddhist stupa and of Tibetan Buddhist Culture in Nepal.
-Antique shops where you can buy things of your interest relating to Buddhist surrounded the monastery.
-After Boudhanath, your next spot is The Pashupatinath temple stands along the side of Bagmati River.
+We begin today’s sightseeing tour with a visit to Swoyambhunath a 2500-year-old site where, it is believed, the Radiant Lotus of the valley mythology, settled when the water was drained by Manjushri, the god of Wisdom.
+The 5 Dhyani Buddhas attended by their consorts are enshrined at the base of the stupa.
+(Non-Hindus are not allowed inside Swayambhunath temple) then continues to tour into Boudhanath which is the world’s largest Buddhist stupa and of Tibetan Buddhist Culture in Nepal.
+Antique shops where you can buy things of your interest relating to Buddhism surrounded the monastery.
+After Boudhanath, your next spot is The Pashupatinath temple stands along the side of the Bagmati River.
 It is the holiest Temple for Hindus.
 Many people from different parts of the world visit this temple every year and during the Shiva Ratri, hundreds of thousands of devotees and Sadhus come to attend.
 The last site of this day is Kathmandu Durbar Square, Hanuman Dhoka, the ancient Royal residential quarter, Mahadev Parvati Temple, Temple house of Kumari (Living Goddess) around this Durbar Square.

 After having a sunrise view from Nagarkot, take breakfast and start hiking to Dhulikhel.
 A glut of cultural diversities, traditional practices, and lush vegetation.
 Nagarkot Dhulikhel hiking trail is well-trodden with amazing views including mountains.
 Dhulikhel is a small town of the Newar ethnic group with a long history, accordingly to the records it has been around for more than 500 years and the artistic skill and urban ethos of its Newari inhabitants have created a place of Charm.